rmckayfleming/feathericons-clj/README.md

 ## Development

 Running `clj -T:build build` will pull the feather repository, then fills out the src/feather directory with the converted files.

+## Deployment

+Run `clj -T:build jar` to build the jar then run `clj -X:deploy` to deploy to Clojars.

 ## License